Gdoc/Admin

 Comparative advantage

-Theory: What is 'comparative advantage' and why does it matter to understand trade?
+What is “comparative advantage” and why does it matter to understand trade?

-In economic theory, the 'economic cost' – or the 'opportunity cost' – of producing a good is the value of everything you need to give up in order to produce that good.
+In economic theory, the “economic cost” — or the “opportunity cost” – of producing a good is the value of everything you need to give up to make that good.

 Economic costs include physical inputs (the value of the stuff you use to produce the good), plus forgone opportunities (when you allocate scarce resources to a task, you give up alternative uses of those resources).